a2379/cs150-final/README.md

 is translated into the starting state of the Cellular Automata.
 The Automata is run for a certain number of cycles (depending on the length of the song), then that input is passed into a pre-trained neural network, which adds additional harmony parts using a network.
-The output of the network is then translated into Music21 data structures which can be played.
+Next, the output from these parts is modified via a stochastic binary subdivision algorithm with 'emotional scoring' to add variety to the rhythm.
+The resulting composition is then translated into Music21 data structures which can be played.